City of Griffith: Economy

-red loam soils and Mediterranean climate is conducive to ideal growing conditions for most crops.
-Agriculture is a vitally important industry economically for the region in terms of value, the number of people the industry employs, innovation, value added processing and the global and dynamic business that exists here because of agriculture.
+red loam soils and Mediterranean climate are conducive to growing conditions for most crops.
+Agriculture is an important industry economically for the region in terms of value, the number of people the industry employs, innovation, value added processing and the global and dynamic business that exists here because of agriculture.
 Griffith is a major service centre for the agricultural sector (among others) and services a region with a population of 50,000 people.

 Griffith has 12 wineries – 5 of which are on the top 10 exporters list for Australia, all of which are family owned and run businesses.
 Griffith's largest winery, Casella Family Wines employs 650 people, employment in the wine industry increases during the vintage season (December through to April).
 The region supplies 75% of NSW wine grapes and exports over $800m worth of wine each year.

 Griffith has two large juice companies – Real Juice and Harvey Fresh which supports the Valencia growers in the region, as well as carrots, beetroot, apple and pear.
 The region supplies 70% of NSW citrus, many of the navels and mandarins grown here are exported.

 Treetops Olives Plantation also process olives in brine for the table market.
 Many of these are sold to a local food processor who marinades, makes tapenade as well as other sauces and product.

 Griffith producers 25% of Australia's poultry with an emphasis on growth.
 Baiada Poultry purchased Bartters and the Steggles brand 5 years ago and has identified Griffith as one of the major centre's for chicken production in Australia.
 The plan is to double production from processing 750,000 birds a week to 1.5million a week.
 This phenomenal growth will require addition broiler chicken farms in the order of 200 sheds in the region.
 Baiada Poultry is the largest employer in Griffith, employing close to 700 people and with their growth plans complete will employ close to 900 people with up to 200 external jobs created.

 The broader region supplies Australia with 90% of their rice and an above average year for rice would produce more than 1,000,000 tonnes of rice, there is also major processing of rice at Sunrice in Leeton, Coleambally and Deniliquin who are a major employer with a global footprint.

 Health and education

-Griffith is a major centre for health services with an excellent facility in Griffith Base Hospital and the addition of St Vincent's Community Private Hospital soon to be built to cater for day surgeries and specialist appointments.
-The new St Vincent's Private Hospital will employ 35 staff, 40 at full capacity.
+Griffith is a major centre for health services with a facility in Griffith Base Hospital and the addition of St Vincent's Community Private Hospital soon to be built to cater for day surgeries and specialist appointments.
+The recently opened St Vincent's Private Hospital currently employs 35 staff, 40 at full capacity.

-Education is well catered for in Griffith with an MOU recently signed with Deakin University, TAFE NSW – Riverina Institute, Griffith, Wagga and Albury Councils to encourage degree pathways through TAFE and research collaborations with local industry.
-An existing MOU exists with CSU.
+An MOU was recently signed with Deakin University, TAFE NSW – Riverina Institute, Griffith, Wagga and Albury Councils to encourage degree pathways through TAFE and research collaborations with local industry.
+An existing MOU is also in place with CSU.